Dear friends and colleagues,

 The AOA Board of Trustees and my fellow ACEP Board members support me in completing my term on the ACEP Board, which culminates this October.
 However, I will not be available to serve beyond October and will not run for a second term, which is the usual course for ACEP Board members.
 Serving you as one of your ACEP Board members has truly been an honor and a distinction, which I will remain thankful for throughout my life and career.

 In addition, I have resigned my position as ACEP Now’s Medical Editor in Chief.
 My six years of service to ACEP in this capacity have truly been a labor of love.
-I have enjoyed and celebrated the success the publication has achieved in winning APEX awards for journalistic excellence every year since our transition from the former name, ACEP News, and format, and achieving the highly coveted #1 readership position in our space.
-Many hands make light work.
+I have enjoyed and celebrated the success the publication has achieved in winning APEX awards for journalistic excellence every year since our transition from the former name, ACEP News, and format.
 The outstanding ACEP staff and our publishing partner, John Wiley and Sons, have been instrumental in building this publication and establishing ACEP Now as “The Official Voice of Emergency Medicine.”

 Our recent ACEP membership survey results reflect that ACEP members value this publication, among the top-rated membership resources, and thus, our commitment to the members and our readership must and will continue.